 The Role of Earth Wire or Ground Wire in Overhead Power Lines

-Ground wires or earth wires are bare conductors supported at the top of transmission towers.
+Ground wire or earth wire (also known as OPGV) is a bare conductor supported at the top of transmission towers.
 They serve to shield the line and intercept lightning stroke before it hits the current carrying conductors below i.e. power lines.

 Ground wires normally do not carry current.
 Therefore, they are often made of steel.
 The ground wires are solidly connected to ground at each tower in transmission and distribution system.